 STEP 3: Brush up on content best practices

 Before you jump into building, it's important that you brush up on best practices for web writing and page creation.
 Because this transition is an exercise in improvement, there's an expectation that sites coming to us for launch will have done some heavy lifting in the area of content creation.
 Plan for web writing on highly visible pages and learn how to write great web copy.

 STEP 4: Learn about your web accessibility responsibilities before you start building

 UVM takes ADA compliance and web accessibility very seriously.
 Though our Drupal templates have some default settings that help with web acessibility, it is important to remember web accessibility remains the primary responsibility of web content authors and editors.
-Read the primer on what you should do as you build.
+Read the primer on web accessibility and sign up for our required accessibility training.

 STEP 5: Consult the website content checklist